Import

 We strongly recommend that you follow the best practices around protecting your Amazon S3 bucket by following Security best practices.

 When you query data from Amazon Athena or Amazon Redshift, the queried dataset is automatically stored in Amazon S3.
-Data is stored in the default SageMaker S3 bucket for the AWS Region in which you are using Studio Classic.
+Data is stored in the default SageMaker AI S3 bucket for the AWS Region in which you are using Studio Classic.

 Default S3 buckets have the following naming convention: